escusado/quick-firebase-queue/README.md

 The main server app, when the server is started it creates all the necesary workers and start the firebase database, it will start a socket server (using ![postal.js](https://github.com/postaljs/postal.js) for socket management).

+#### API
-The socket server will listen to several events:
+The server will listen a socket `queue` call

 *   `name: 'enque:job', data: 'workerScript.js:firebase-dataset-id'`
    *   this event call the job storing logic to the firebase storage

+The socket server will emit the result

 *   `name: 'job:done' data: 'firebq-job-id'`
    *   this event triggers the job done logic, releasing the job and freeing the worker

-The socket server will emit several events
 *   `name: job:error, data: 'firebase-dataset-id-xxxx'
    *   This event is triggered when the worker couldn't run the job and failed on execution.

+The server api works over a net socket, so jobs can be enqueued remotely or locally.

+### firebq client

+A client js library to make queue jobs easy, and handling the results based on events.
+The client handles the queue and event firing for the job complete status.

+#### API

-The flow is simple:
+The client API is really simple

+`firebaseCli.queue('scriptForWorker.js:firebase-dataset-id')`
+This queues a job on the server.

+`firebaseCli.bind('job:done', 'firebase-dataset-id');`
+The `job:done` event is fired each time a job finishes without errors

+`firebaseCli.bind('job:error', {data: 'firebase-dataset-id', error: error-object});` The `job:error` event fires each time a worker fails to finish

 ---
 # A services that consumes jobs in a queue